Everest Base Camp Trek

 Day 15: Fly to Kathmandu - Transfer to hotel, relax after Long Trip

-Today, after a hale and hearty breakfast, we fly back to Kathmandu after our long mountain journey.
+Today, after a hale and hearty breakfast, we flew back to Kathmandu after our long mountain journey.
 The early morning flight drops us in Kathmandu.
 We can rest and relax throughout the day at our hotel.
 If interested, we could buy some gifts to take home from Nepal for loved ones and friends and relatives; we can visit some nearby shops or venture out in Thamel for typical Nepalese goods.
 If we want to explore any other areas in Kathmandu, we have to manage time for this today as well!
-At eventide, we will attend an exciting celebration dinner together for successfully completing our original EVEREST Base Camp trek hosted by Unique Adventure International Treks!
+At eventide, we will attend an exciting celebration dinner together to complete our Ebc trek hosted by Unique Adventure International Treks!
 Overnight in Kathmandu, the valley of the gods, they say.

-This is entirely your own free day in Kathmandu to do as you please.
-You could do some last minute shopping and packing, or send a few post cards home or even go down for a stroll to Thamel, an internationally known hub for tourists in Asia.
-You may also want to do some things that you may have planned for your last day in Kathmandu; and this may well be the time to do it.
+This is entirely your free day in Kathmandu to do as you please.
+You could do some last-minute shopping and packing, send a few postcards home, or even go down for a stroll to Thamel, an internationally known hub for tourists in Asia.
+You may also want to do some things that you may have planned for your last day in Kathmandu, and this may well be the time to do it.
 Overnight at your hotel.

 Day 17: Drive to the Airport to head back to that green, green grass of ‘home’’